The Compact City Scenario – Electrified

 If cities around the world employ those policies while also switching to electric vehicles, emissions from urban passenger transport would fall to a level consistent with limiting global warming to less than 2°C — and possibly less than 1.5°C.

-While the original report was both global and regional, ITDP is also producing a series of Compact Cities Electrified country-specific reports that leverages local contexts and data to outline various regional scenarios for the future of urban transport.
+While the original report was both global and regional, ITDP also produced a series of Compact Cities Electrified country reports that leverages local contexts and data to outline various regional scenarios for the future of urban transport.
 Access the additional reports for:

 Learn More